kurbonovm/20251027-p2-group3/README.md

 # HotelX

-A modern, full-stack hotel reservation platform built with Spring Boot, MongoDB, React, Redux, and Stripe for secure payment processing.
+A modern, full-stack hotel reservation platform for a luxury hotel in Richardson, TX with over 100 premium rooms.
+Built with Spring Boot, MongoDB, React, Redux, and Stripe for secure payment processing.

 ## Project Overview

-This system simplifies the booking process for guests and provides hotel administrators with robust tools for managing room availability, reservations, and amenities.
+HotelX is a comprehensive hotel management system located at 123 Luxury Boulevard, Richardson, TX 75080.
+The platform simplifies the booking process for guests and provides hotel administrators with robust tools for managing room availability, reservations, and amenities.
 The solution is designed for deployment to AWS.

+**Contact Information:**
+- **Location**: 123 Luxury Boulevard, Richardson, TX 75080
+- **Phone**: (972) 555-0123 / (972) 555-0124
+- **Email**: reservations@hotelx.com, info@hotelx.com
+- **Capacity**: 100+ premium rooms
+- **Rating**: 4.9/5 guest satisfaction

 ## Tech Stack